ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 - Easy to step through code with a debugger.
 - Disabled sleep mode.

+**NOTE: The debug profile uses the optimization flags that may cause unwanted behavior during debugging (eg: out-of-order jumps, optimized-out variables).
+If this occurs, you can try setting the compiler's optimization setting to the lowest possible (ie: for GCC, change `-Og` to `-O0`).
+See your toolchain's documentation for more information. **

 ## Release

 - Smallest code size and still fast.